Jobenas/jobenas-site/src/content/blog/semantic-ingestion.md

 This is why the problem appears primarily in generic platforms and not in tightly coupled ones.
 Generality demands explicit contracts.
 Without them, schema flexibility simply moves complexity into places that were never designed to carry it.

 Schema flexibility is easy to add.
 Designing ingestion so that meaning remains explicit as systems evolve is harder.
 That work tends to stay invisible when it’s done well—but its absence is felt everywhere when it isn’t.

+>If this maps to a problem you’re dealing with, feel free to reach out at me@jobenas.com.
+I’m more interested in discussing real systems than debating abstractions.